philzook58/philzook58.github.io/_posts/2025-02-18-rewrite_rules.md

 ![](https://imgs.xkcd.com/comics/standards.png)

+Here is a vomit of what I could think of and remember today.

 # Integer Properties

 There are some common named properties of integers.

-Actually very few of them are good as rewrite rules do to looping.
+Actually very few of them are good as rewrite rules do to looping (associativity and commutativity).
+Hence you may want something like egraphs or ordered rewriting.

+Fusing out constants in various ways or cancelling `n - n = 0` is a very common example of simplification rules.

 ```python
 from kdrag.all import *